Zainnn15/Group_09/use_cases/delivery_team.md

 ## Deliver Order to customer (done by Zain)

 ### Actor (Delivery driver)
-Customer must create an account to fully access the grocery website system
+The delivery driver must pick up the given order from local gorecire store and deliver it to the customer

 ### Pre-conditions
 Customer has valid identification.
 Information about the customer must be accurate to deliver to residence.